 There are three big challenges though: One is getting people into the mind-set to pay for content in a region where people generally haven’t paid for content; secondly there’s the ongoing issue of pirated content available freely and unfortunately it’s still seen as socially acceptable.

-Netflix has been in the region for a year now.
-Does Netflix face a challenge catering for such a diverse regional population?
+Does Netflix face a challenge catering for such a diverse regional population in the MENA region?

 That’s a fair point although I think the Pan Arab content is working increasingly well.
 Historically Egypt and Syria were big producers for whole region, although now lot of production takes place in Lebanon.
 A lot of content is produced in classical Arabic that appeals to the whole region.
-Turkish productions, which are either dubbed or subtitled, are also very popular in this region.
-So it is a diverse region but there is content that appeals across the region.
+Turkish productions, which are either dubbed or subtitled, are also very popular in MENA.
+So it is a diverse region but there is content that appeals across the Middle East and North Africa.